Tennis (band): 2014–2015: Small Sound and Ritual in Repeat

 In November 2013, Tennis released a 5-song EP titled Small Sound on Communion Records.
-It was previewed through Pitchfork Advance on October 29, 2013.
+It was previewed in Pitchfork Advance on October 29, 2013.
 In May 2014, the band supported sister-act Haim on their North American spring tour.

 Their third album, Ritual in Repeat, was released on Communion in September 2014 to critical acclaim.
-In a feature on the album, NPR Fresh Airs Terry Gross said, "Can you re-invent lively pop from the distant past? ...songwriting team Tennis does just that with their new third album, Ritual in Repeat", while NPR's critic Milo Miles stated, "On Ritual in Repeat, it's like Moore and Riley discover just how much ancient Latin, or in this case extinct pop styles, is their natural language".
+In a feature on the album, NPR Fresh Airs Terry Gross said, "Can you re-invent lively pop from the distant past?...songwriting team Tennis does just that with their new third album, Ritual in Repeat", while NPR's critic Milo Miles said, "On Ritual in Repeat, it's like Moore and Riley discover just how much ancient Latin, or in this case extinct pop styles, is their natural language".
 Barone left the group in 2015.

-On March 29, 2015, Tennis performed at Burger Records' Burgerama 4 festival in Santa Ana, California, and two songs from that set, "I'm Callin" and "Never Work for Free", were later aired on the May 7 episode of Last Call with Carson Daly.
-Tennis were also selected to perform on April 1, 2015 at the United Artists Theater at the Ace Hotel in Los Angeles for "The Music of David Lynch" event, hosted by the David Lynch Foundation.
+On March 29, 2015, Tennis performed at Burger Records' Burgerama 4 festival in Santa Ana south of Fullerton, California.
+Two songs from the set, "I'm Callin" and "Never Work for Free", were later aired on the May 7 episode of Last Call with Carson Daly.
+Tennis was also selected to perform on April 1, 2015 at the United Artists Theater at the Ace Hotel in Los Angeles for "The Music of David Lynch" event, hosted by the David Lynch Foundation.

 2016–2018: Yours Conditionally and We Can Die Happy

-In early 2016, Moore and Riley once again set out on a sailboat journey in the Pacific Ocean, intended to provide inspiration for their next album, with their sailing experience being blogged by Urban Outfitters.
+In early 2016, Moore and Riley again took a sailboat journey in the Pacific Ocean, intended to provide inspiration for their next album with their sailing experience being blogged by Urban Outfitters.

 The band's fourth and first self-produced album, Yours Conditionally, was released March 5, 2017 on the band's own label Mutually Detrimental.
 Record club Vinyl Me, Please chose Yours Conditionally as its "album-of-the-month", and the album debuted at No. 3 on Billboards Alternative Albums chart and No. 2 on the Vinyl Albums chart.

 Tennis appeared at the 2017 Coachella Valley Music and Arts Festival, and toured supporting Spoon and the Shins.
 On November 9, 2017, Tennis released the EP We Can Die Happy, preceded by the singles "No Exit" and "I Miss That Feeling".
 The band toured North America from November 2017 to February 2018 in support of the project.